me176c-dev/me176c-boot/README.md

     ```
 6. That's it!
 When you plug in the charger the next time it should boot into the stock charger UI.
 Yay!

+#### Booting into main OS on charger insertion
+If you want to disable the separate charging mode on your tablet and always boot into the main OS,
+you can simply copy the primary boot configuration, and use it for the charger as well:

+1. Boot into Recovery, go to `Mount` and select `EFI System Partition (ESP)`.
+2. Connect the tablet to your PC, and verify that it shows up in `adb devices`.
+3. Download the configuration for your primary boot configuration (e.g. `android.conf`):

+    ```
+    adb pull /esp/loader/entries/android.conf
+    ```
+4. Rename it to `charger.conf`.
+5. Open it in a text editor and change the `title` to `Charger`.
+6. Copy it back to your device:

+    ```
+    adb push charger.conf /esp/loader/entries/charger.conf
+    ```

 ### Troubleshooting
 In some cases booting may fail or you make a mistake during the installation.
 In this case, first power off
 the tablet by holding the `Power` button until it turns off.